-The following table provides the administration schedule for the NBDHETM.
+The following table provides the administration schedule for the NBDHE.
 The NBDHE contains 350 questions that are administered in two separate sessions, with an optional 30-minute scheduled break between the sessions.
-Within each of these two sessions, candidates will also have an opportunity to take an optional, 15minute scheduled break.
+Within each of these two sessions, candidates will also have an opportunity to take an optional 15-minute scheduled break.
 The time available to answer test questions is seven (7) hours and 30 minutes.
 The total administration time is nine (9) hours, including the optional tutorial, scheduled breaks, and post-examination survey.
 No questions are presented on screen during scheduled breaks.

-NBDHE ADMINISTR ATION SCHEDULE Optional Tutorial 15 minutes Session One Discipline-based Items (100 items) 3 hours 30 minutes (plus 15-minute scheduled break) Scheduled Break (optional) Please note: the 3 hours and 30 Discipline-based Items (100 items) minutes is for all 200 questions in session one and the time will continue after the optional break Scheduled Break (optio nal) 30 minutes Session Two: 7-8 Patient Cases 4 hours (approximately 75 items) (plus 15-minute scheduled break) Scheduled Break (optional) Please note: the 4 hours is for all of the patient cases in session two and 7-8 Patient Cases (approximately 75 items) the timer will continue after the optional break Post-examination Survey (optional) 15 minutes Total Time 9 hours
+Optional Tutorial 15 minutes

+Session One Discipline-based Items (100) 3 hours 30 minutes (plus 15-minute schedule

+Scheduled Break (optional) break)

+Discipline-based questions (100)

+Please note: the 3 hours and 30 minutes is for all 200 questions presented in Session One.
+After the optional scheduled break, the timer will continue with any time that is remaining in Session One

+Scheduled Break (optional) 30 minutes

+Session Two: 7-8 Patient Cases 4 hours

+(Approximately 75 questions) (plus 15-minute schedule break)

+Scheduled Break (optional) ,

+7-8 Patient Cases (approximately 75 items)

+Please note: the 4 hours is for all 150 questions presented in Session Two.
+After the optional scheduled break, the timer will continue with any time that is remaining in Session Two.

+Post-examination Survey (o ptional) 15 minutes

+Total Time 9 hours

-Taking a break at any time other than a Scheduled Break is considered an "Unscheduled Break."
-During an unscheduled break, candidates may NOT access personal belongings or prohibited items, study, refer to notes or texts, use a telephone, eat, or drink any food or beverages, or leave the test center.
+Taking a break at any time other than at a scheduled break will be considered an "Unscheduled Break."
+During an Unscheduled Break, candidates may NOT access personal belongings or prohibited items, study, refer to notes or texts, use a telephone, eat, or drink any food or beverages, or leave the test center.